-Interviewer: What personal qualities and attitudes should a person have to perform well and succeed in the workplace?
+Interviewer: What personal qualities should a person have to perform well and succeed in the workplace?

 Interviewer: Thank you very much for your interview.

-Imagine that you and your friend are doing a school project «Hobbies for people who love tech».
-You have found some illustrations and want to share the news.
-Leave a voice message to your friend.
+Imagine that you and your friend are doing a school project “Hobbies for people who love tech”.
+You have found some photos to illustrate it but for technical reasons you cannot send them now.
+Leave a voice message to your friend explaining your choice of the photos and sharing some ideas about the project.
 In 2.5 minutes be ready to:

 - explain the choice of the illustrations for the project by briefly describing them and noting the differences;

-- mention the advantages (1–2) of these two hobbies;
+- mention the advantages (1–2) of the two hobbies;

-- mention the disadvantages (1–2) of these two hobbies;
+- mention the disadvantages (1–2) of the two hobbies;

-- express your opinion on the subject of the project – whether you have a hobby that involves technology and why.
+- express your opinion on the subject of the project – what hobby you have or would like to have and why.